coinbase/temporal-ruby/README.md

 1. Inline when starting or registering a workflow/activity (use `options:` argument)
 2. In your workflow/activity class definitions by calling a class method (e.g. `domain 'my-domain'`)
-3. Globally, when configuring your Cadence library via `Cadence.configure`
+3. Globally, when configuring your Temporal library via `Temporal.configure`

 ## Breaking Changes